pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

 ## How to Resume

 - Review this file and referenced memory bank docs for all context and plans.
-- Begin with enhancing results visualization and user experience.
-Focus on clarity, mobile responsiveness, and accessibility.
+- Begin with reviewing and improving user experience for results and feedback.
+Focus on clarity, accessibility, and mobile responsiveness.
 - All technical and project rules are documented in .cline/rules and .clinerules.

-_Last updated: 2025-04-11 19:54 EDT_
+_Last updated: 2025-04-11 20:01 EDT_